Pumpkin Protein Balls

 • Pumpkin puree: Of course, you’ll need pumpkin for this recipe!
 Make sure to grab real pumpkin puree and not pumpkin pie filling.

-• Vanilla protein powder: You can use whichever protein powder you want, but make sure it’s one that you enjoy.
-The one I usually grab for recipes is the Optimum Nutrition 100% Whey Vanilla Ice Cream because it has great flavor and great nutrition stats too.
-Feel free to use a plant-based protein powder too if that suits your needs better.
+• Vanilla protein powder: Use whichever protein powder you want, but make sure it’s one that you enjoy.
+My personal favorite is Clean Simple Eats because it has great flavor and great nutrition stats too.

 • Peanut butter: Creamy peanut butter works great, but you can also use almond butter, sunflower seed butter, or even cashew butter.